GToad/Android_Inline_Hook/README.md

 1. [thumb-2 example](https://github.com/GToad/Android_Inline_Hook_Thumb_Example.git)
 2. [arm32 example](https://github.com/GToad/Android_Inline_Hook_Arm_Example.git)

+# ARM64

+Start to working.
+So the code in ./arm64 has not finished yet.

 # Contact

 I believe that this project still has some problems.
 If you find some bugs or have some problems, you can send e-mail to `gtoad1994@aliyun.com`.
 I wish we can fix it together!